 Your baby at 31 weeks

-Your changing body at 31 weeks pregnant
+How is your body changing at 31 weeks pregnant?

 - Don't stand for long periods of time.
 If you do stand, tighten your calf muscles regularly.